Meet our PhD students:

 James Andrews is a clinical social worker with expertise in forensic social work.
 During the past thirty years, he has been practicing in the behavioral health field as a clinical social worker, therapist, administrator, consultant and educator.
 He has presented workshops at regional and national conferences, is an adjunct faculty at the University of Pittsburgh in the School of Social Work, and Simmons College School of Social Work in Boston, MA.
 His clinical practice has included work in the states of Rhode Island, Massachusetts, West Virginia and Pennsylvania and he regularly consults nationally as a forensic social worker and legal consultant.
 James holds degrees in general management, psychology and social work from Rhode Island College in Providence, RI.
 He also holds advanced licensure in social work including the LCSW in Pennsylvania and LICSW in Massachusetts.
 He holds national certification as a Board Certified Diplomate (BCD) with the American Board of Examiners in Clinical Social Work.
 In forensics, he holds credentials in Forensic Counseling, Sentence Mitigation and is a Certified Master Forensic Social Worker with the American College of Forensic Examiners International.
 Additionally, a Certified Investigator with the Office of Public Welfare in Pennsylvania.
 James’ is self-employed.
 He operates two private consulting practices.
 Forensic Behavioral Associates, a forensic consulting practice where he provides expert witness services in both civil and criminal cases involving such issues as malpractice, wrongful death, sexual abuse allegations and sentence mitigation in capital punishment.
 He also offers risk management, compliance and clinical supervision services.
 James also operates Conscious Core, a consulting practice where he provides personal and career development coaching and management consulting services to individuals, other social workers and professionals.
 He is very active in the National Association of Social Workers, having held several leadership positions over the past several years, including President (2007-2009) NASW4) Chapter, Chair of the NASW-PA Public Policy Committee (2009-2011) and is a current member of the NASW-PA Committee on Leadership and Identification.
 His interests include clinical practice ethics, community violence, threat assessment and risk assessment.

 Rong Bai earned her Bachelor of Art degree in English from ZheJiang Agriculture & Forestry University and graduated from the Jack, Joseph, and Morton Mandel School of Applied Social Sciences (MSASS) at Case Western Reserve University with her Master of Science in Social Administration (MSSA) and Master of Nonprofit Organizations (MNO).
 While in MSASS, Rong did her field placement at Bellefaire JCB and Ohio Guidestone by providing individual counseling services and group counseling to children of all ages.
 Afterwards, Rong continued to pursue her interests in child welfare through her work as a research assistant at the Center on Urban Poverty and Community Development at MSSA.
 Rong has actively contributed to various research projects, including Partnering for Family Success, Housing First and Bright Beginnings.
 These projects not only have helped hone her professional research skills, but also fostered Rong’s passion in the area of child welfare.
 Rong’s primary research interests include child maltreatment, system collaboration, program development and evaluation, and a comparative study of child welfare between China and the United States.
+Advanced to candidacy in the Spring of 2019.

 Anna Bender received her BA in biology and environmental science from Bowdoin College, and she recently earned her MSW from Syracuse University.
 Prior to beginning her master’s program, Anna worked as a counselor-advocate at a non-profit agency dedicated to serving individuals and families affected by domestic and sexual violence.
 In her capacity there, she provided crisis services, support, advocacy, and education to both children and adults in the aftermath of violence.
 Her clinical practice experience, in both school and community outpatient mental health settings, has focused on work with children and their families.
 Anna has also been a research assistant for a qualitative research study on workforce issues in youth residential treatment centers.
 Her current academic interests include the effects of trauma on child development, cultural competency in violence prevention and intervention models, and direct practice with youth and families impacted by violence.
+Advanced to candidacy in the Spring of 2019.

 Kylie Evans obtained a BA in Communication from Wittenberg University (2006) and received her MSW from West Virginia University (WVU) (2009).
 Kylie’s direct practice experience has included work with survivors of intimate partner violence and their children, high-risk adolescents, and college students.
 Most recently, Kylie’s direct practice work has focused on first-generation college students involved with federal TRiO programs (Student Support Services and Upward Bound).
 In her recent work with SSS/TRiO at WVU, Kylie has worked on course and curriculum development for SSS participants, while supervising and facilitating the SSS Peer Mentor/service learning program.
 Prior to her involvement with TRiO programs, Kylie worked as a case manager, advocate, and prevention educator at a rural shelter for women and children exposed to family violence.
 Her experiences in this direct practice role laid the foundation for her academic research interests, which include protective factors in youth exposed to intimate partner violence, women’s health issues, and feminist scholarship.
+Advanced to candidacy in the Spring of 2020.

 Tyrone Hamler graduated from the University of Cincinnati with his BSW in 2008.
 He earned his MSW in 2009 with a specialization in Health and Aging.
 Tyrone has been a Licensed Social Worker in the state of Ohio since September of 2008.
 Tyrone spent five years as a dialysis Social Worker in a large, for-profit dialysis corporation.
 He maintained a caseload of approximately 100 patients living with kidney failure on dialysis.
 Most recently, Tyrone has also worked for a hospital in downtown Cincinnati, where he worked on several medical floors, including kidney transplant, medical intensive care unit, heart failure, oncology, and telemetry.
 Tyrone has taught undergraduate courses at the University of Cincinnati and Cincinnati State Community and Technical College.
 He has taught topics in Social Work and Sociology, including Human Behavior in the Social Environment, Introduction to Sociology, Introduction to Social Work, and Introduction to Social Welfare.
 Tyrone’s research interests are in healthcare social work practice, kidney disease, translational health research and health inequities.
 His experiences working with individuals with chronic illnesses have been further informed by perspectives on social determinants of health frameworks and the intersection of race, gender and class and their impacts on navigating through the health care system.